36-week program/1080 hours

 What Pharmacy Technicians Do:

 Pharmacy technicians help licensed pharmacists dispense prescription medication.
-They work in retail pharmacies and hospitals.
+They work in a variety of pharmacy settings, including retail pharmacies and hospitals.

 Pharmacy technicians typically do the following: